 On a small farm in the eastern panhandle of West Virginia, only a few miles from the Potomac river, there is a white house next to a two-tone tan barn.
 Inside, a 14-year-old boy sits in the kitchen, translating a poem written in Hellenistic Greek, as the Eagles Greatest Hits 1971-1975 play through his mother’s stereo.
 This is Trae.

-Largely self-taught, Trae has been described by others as “Not quite country but somewhere between Jackson Browne and John Denver”, there are few genre lines he hasn’t crossed.
-On his 2016 release ‘Poet’ you could hear the song Demons on a calm Spotify playlist, or the song Greyhound Lucy from a passing car heading out of town.
+Largely self-taught, Trae has been described by others as “Not quite country but he’s from West Virginia”, there are few genre lines he hasn’t crossed.
+On his 2016 release ‘Poet’ you could hear the song Demons on a calm Spotify playlist, or the song Greyhound Lucy off his album The Storyteller playing from a passing car heading out of town.
 “Combine Jackson Browne’s voice with John Denver’s guitar playing and Eagles songwriting and that’s it.”
 He says of his own sound, “At least that’s the objective”.

 In a time of instant gratification in music it’s hard to hold an audience's attention both on the stage and in the music-sphere of the world.
 “We as a culture always want the next thing, some of my friends don’t even wait for a song to fade out at the end, they just skip to the next tune while their phone is on shuffle.”
 Trae says about one of his greatest pet peeves.
 “I was driving with a friend and asked her to play a record, but instead of starting from the first tune she hit shuffle!
 You can’t do that!”
 He says laughing, “I almost stopped the car.”